mu-semtech/delta-notifier/README.md

 The exported property contains an array of definitions, each linking a match to a callback.

   - `match`: Pattern to match against.
 Any supplied key must match, anything unspecified is ignored.
+Can pass multiple patterns as a list, which will be combined as an "or" (one valid pattern results in a match).
   - `match.subject`: Matches the subject.
 Both `type` and `value` may be specified.
   - `match.predicate`: Matches the predicade.
 Both `type` and `value` may be specified.
   - `match.object`: Matches the object.
 Both `type` and `value` may be specified.